 For the first few years, they alternated paying the bills, which they kept in a shoebox.
 They kept the receipts in a coffee can.

-On August 4, 2017, the firm they founded, now called PDT Architects, and a major presence in Maine architecture, celebrates its 40th anniversary.
+On August 4, 2017, the firm they founded, now called PDT Architects, and a major presence in Maine architecture, celebrated its 40th anniversary.
 The tools have changed, the chairs are much more comfortable, the shoebox is gone, and there are 25 people working here, but the ideas persist.

 Lyndon and David, the founding architects, are still leading teams and designing buildings.
 We still do community-based architecture.
 We still work in teams.
 We still place a high value on design.

 There are four more practice leaders now—Brian Curley, now the president, Alan Kuniholm, Ann Fontaine-Fisher, and Matthew Pitzer.
 PDT’s first employee, interior designer Suzanne Morin, still works here.
 And there are practical, well-designed, community-based PDT buildings and renovations in dozens of Maine and New England towns and cities.